-But for most pet owners dealing with dog throw up, you can definitely make changes in their digestive system that will help stop your dog from throwing up.
+But for most pet owners dealing with dog throw up, you can definitely make changes in their digestive system that will help stop your dog from throwing up and settle their stomach after vomiting.
 The biggest change you can make is to help improve their gut health.
 Using Bernie's Perfect Poop will help balance their microbiome and allow them to have good dog gut health.
 The prebiotics and probiotics in Perfect Poop act as fertilizer in your dog's gut to build colony on top of colony of good bacteria in their gut.
 When their gut is balanced, they have less irritation and inflammation, which means less reason to vomit.
 Even better, even if they do happen to eat something that doesn't settle with their stomachs so much, a healthy dog gut means that your dog can battle that icky without having to throw up--win for you and for him!

 And the enzymes in Perfect Poop will help the food your dog eats digest better so it is absorbed better in their system.
 Dogs with good nutrient absorption have healthier stomachs and linings, and less vomit for you to clean up after.